Thursday, July 31, 2008

 Middle East, Agrabah.
 The evil Jafar, Sultan's advisor, discovered a magical lamp in a cave where only one chosen person can enter: Aladdin.
 He is a poor lad, but saves the life of princess Jasmine who ran away from her palace because she didn't want to get married.
 Jafar persuades Aladdin to find the lamp, but the cave collapses.
 Yet Aladdin is saved by the genie in the lamp who helps him defeat Jafar and conquer Jasmine's heart.

-It is interesting how some inferior movies enjoy a bigger reputation, thanks to popularity, than some superior ones that are unknown to a large audience.
-With a gross of 217 million $ at the US box office, "Aladdin", the 31st animated feature by the Walt Disney studios, is the 25th most commercial film of the 20th century, but it's not as beautiful as some other Disney film, "Snow White".
+"Aladdin", the 31st animated feature by the Walt Disney studios, is the 25th most commercial film of the 20th century, but it is not as beautiful as some other Disney film, "Snow White".
 Besides the fact that it has all the stereotypes of almost all Disney animated films til date ever since "Snow White", "Aladdin" has a more pressing problem: it would have been nothing without the score and Robin Williams' tour-de-force comic performance - the storyline is as developed as an episode of a morning TV cartoon show, while the overt goofiness wipes out a large amount of pathos and emotions.
 For instance, the entrance of the secret cave is shaped like a cat's head (!) that moves its rocky mouth when it talks and thus looks absurd.
 Equally banal is the sequence where the guards are chasing after the title hero and sing, ending in compost, as well as the one where Aladdin is disguised as a prince and arrives with a giant kitschy balloon shaped like a monkey...
 Needles to say that all these attempts at jokes seem lame.
 Still, despite its chaotic nature, "Aladdin" is an interesting animated film and the already mentioned performance by Williams, who provided the voice of the comic genie, is excellent - who among others makes humorous impersonations of Jack Nicholson's and William F. Buckley's identities - while the story is appropriately fairylike, especially in the enchantingly beautiful sequence in which the love couple Aladdin and Jasmine fly on a magic rug through the clouds, accompanied by the perfect song "A Whole New World".

 Erin Brockovich has two wrecked marriages behind her, is unemployed and has to alone take care of her under aged son and two daughters.
 When she gets injured in a car accident, she hires lawyer Ed Masrey to represent her at trial, but loses.
 Still, she persuades him to hire her.
 Erin starts investigating polluted drinking water in a small town that has too much poisonous Hexavalent chromium and thus sues the company responsible for it, "PG & E".
 At the trial, the company loses the case and has to pay 333 million $ to the sick inhabitants.

 Hugely popular back in it's time, drama "Erin Brockovich" based on real events is today a rather forgotten achievement that didn't leave a bigger impression in the history of cinema.
 Still, it's a matter of a sympathetic and neat little film that is accessible in analysing the dark consequences of the powerful corporations and small people fighting against them.
 The first half is the best since it describes the tough, strong independent woman Erin (surprisingly solid Julia Roberts who didn't giggle with mannerisms all the time): she swears, constantly wears mini skirts, is a single mother and when her neighbor George asks her for her phone number she replies to him in this way: "You want my number?
 Let's start with 10.
 That's how many months my daughter has.
 8 and 6 is how old my son and my other daughter are.
 2 is the number of my failed marriages.
 And 0 is the number of how many times you are going to call me!"
-The performance by Roberts works, but is too idealistic, unrealistic and schematic to suit the Oscar rules (a heroine "larger than life" who is always right and speaks epic phrases) and thus it's slightly predictable that she won the Oscar, Golden Globe and BAFTA for her good, but not great role.
-Still, it's rather surprising that the film as best picture and director were also nominated for an Oscar since the second half is visibly weaker and manipulative.Grade:++
+The performance by Roberts works, but is too idealistic, unrealistic and schematic at times (a heroine "larger than life" who is always right and speaks epic phrases), yet she does have several great, delicious scenes.
+The second half of the film is visibly weaker and manipulative, but one cannot stay immune to the idealism of these characters.

 Trinity is the fastest gun drawer in the West.
 He is an honest citizen who travels on a travois that is dragged by his horse and thus arrives at a saloon where he liberates an innocent Mexican from some bounty hunters.
 Trinity then arrives at his brother Bambino and discovers he presents himself as the Sheriff of the town because he wounded the real one and thus waits for his friends the bandits.
 Although Bambino is himself a bandit, he still decides to join Trinity and fight against the evil tycoon Harriman who plans to chase away the peaceful Mormon farmers and their representative Tobias out of the valley.
 Bambino hires Trinity as his assistant and they beat up and chase away Harriman and his bandits.
 Then he escapes from the real Sheriff and Trinity follows him.

 The jokes that ridicule the western cliches are excellent - a bandit, who is leaning on a pillar, lowers his arm to take his gun, but Trinity shows up behind his back and uses his gun to slowly return his hand back on the pillar; Trinity shoots his attacker without looking at him; a cow on the roof in the opening (!) as well as the ontological sequence where the Mexican outlaw Mezcal enjoys slapping pacifist Mormon farmers because he knows their religion forbids them to fight, but Bambino (Spencer) anonymously "mingles" among the Mormons and thus slaps him back, throwing him off-guard: it is a major payoff.
 In a further extension of that gag, the puzzled Mezcal orders his henchman to slap Bambino again, the henchman gently pats his cheek while Bambino slaps Mezcal again.
 Spencer/Hill fans always enjoyed their films as a 'guilty pleasure' due to their chemistry and raw charm, yet this is one instance where they can enjoy them without any guilt, since it is a fine example of skillful narrative that exalts them in a very clever film about two unlikely heroes.
-The so called Italian 'Spaghetti Western' became so filled with repetitive, standard, too serious film clichees in the 60s, and then the completely fresh "Trinity" came and gave it such a comic slap that it never recovered and collapsed from it a couple of years later.
+The so called Italian 'Spaghetti Western' became so filled with repetitive, standard, too serious film clichees in the 60s - a villain wants to chase away some people to get their land; an unknown hero arrives in town to save the day; the finale always involves a bloody shootout - and then the completely fresh "Trinity" came and did every single cliche the opposite of expected - among others, in the end, everyone throws away their guns and they just slap each other without any blood - and thus gave it such a comic slap that it never recovered and collapsed from it a couple of years later.

 The Great Mouse Detective; Animated crime comedy, USA, 1986; D: Ron Clements, John Musker, Dave Michener, Burny Mattinson, S: Barrie Ingham, Val Bettin, Vincent Price